airbnb/javascript/css-in-javascript/README.md

-# Airbnb CSS-in-JavaScript Style Guide
+# Postmates CSS-in-JavaScript Style Guide

 *A mostly reasonable approach to CSS-in-JavaScript